miniwms/Mini-WMS/configureSystemParameters.md

 # Configure System Parameters.

-In a Warehouse Management System (WMS), vendor details are essential for managing purchase orders effectively and ensuring stock traceability.
+In a Warehouse Management System (WMS), some system wide parameters are essentials.

 Click on the System Parameters button to setup the following:
 - Your company name in short which will display beside the home screen title.
 Not mandatory.